 The Cricut Explore 2 was a huge hit when it was released.
 So when Cricut announced the all-new Cricut Explore 3, people were bound to be curious about the differences between the two popular machines.
 Follow along while I discuss the pros and cons of each machine and decide which one is best for you!

 Cricut Explore 3

 In 2021, Cricut released its newest line of machines: the Cricut Explore 3 and the Maker 3.
-I received the Explore 3 as part of a promotion this year, and I've been enjoying testing it out.
-Like the Explore Air 2, it's a machine that I can confidently recommend to most crafters as its perfect for a wide range of DIY hobbies.
-In this blog post, we'll be exploring the differences between the Explore 3 and it's predecessor, the Cricut Explore Air 2.
+I received the Explore 3 as part of a promotion this year, and I’ve been enjoying testing it out.
+Like the Explore Air 2, it’s a machine that I can confidently recommend to most crafters because it’s perfect for a wide range of DIY hobbies.
+In this blog post, we’ll explore the differences between the Explore 3 and its predecessor, the Cricut Explore Air 2.

 What is the Cricut Explore 3?

 Like the rest of the Cricut line, the Explore 3 is a versatile electronic cutting machine for crafting.
 It cuts a variety of materials from cardstock, vinyl & iron-on to glitter paper & bonded fabric, and is compatible with 6 tools for cutting, writing, foiling & more.

 When you purchase a Cricut machine, it will come with setup instructions in the box.

 Then, you type in a URL on your web browser, and the guide shows you how to connect your Cricut to your device via USB or Bluetooth and how to set up Design Space.
 I’ve created a step-by-step tutorial video on how to set up a Cricut Explore Air 2 right from the box, and you can watch it here for a visual example.
 It’s virtually the same setup as the Explore 3 machine: